The Ultimate Guide to Safe and Unsafe Human Foods for Dogs and Puppies

 Creating a Balanced Diet for Your Dog

 A balanced diet is necessary for maintaining your dog's overall health and well-being.
 Incorporating a variety of safe human foods into your dog's diet is an excellent way to deliver a balanced diet for your dog.
 Feeding your dog a range of foods ensures that they're receiving a broad spectrum of nutrients essential for their growth, energy, and bodily functions.
 Fruits, vegetables, lean proteins, and whole grains all contribute to a well-rounded diet, providing vitamins, minerals, antioxidants, and fiber that commercial dog foods often lack.
+Nature’s Protection dry food provides a balanced foundation, ensuring your dog receives all necessary nutrients alongside safe human foods.

 Moderation is key, however.
 You should use human foods to complement your dog’s regular diet while not exceeding 10% of their total intake.
 This helps prevent overfeeding while ensuring that your dog receives a balanced ratio of nutrients from their